 Assessing how trends in China will likely affect your venture, project, or policy requires a deep understanding of the Chinese economy, government, and society.
 This knowledge is necessary but not sufficient for optimizing outcomes.
 At OTM, in addition to deep experiential and theoretical knowledge of China, we employ a customized combination of proven research methods to provide you with high-confidence, evidence-based recommendations.
 Below please find descriptions of our core methodologies.
-For more information, please contact our founder and head of research, Josh Dorfman: ijdorfman(at)protonmail(dot)com
+For more information, please contact our founder and head of research and strategy, Josh Dorfman: ijdorfman(at)protonmail(dot)com

 All successful ventures, projects, and policies target specific populations.
 We help you survey a refined and representative sample of your target population.
 We use proven question formats to triangulate categorical data on respondent eligibility, behavioral patterns, experiences, and perspectives.
 This broad data set serves as the baseline for the more targeted methods described below.